swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 ## Proposed solution

-To make it easier to move from existentials back to the more strongly-typed generics, we propose to implicitly *open* an existential value when it passed to a parameter of generic type.
+To make it easier to move from existentials back to the more strongly-typed generics, we propose to implicitly *open* an existential value when it is passed to a parameter of generic type.
 In such cases, the generic argument refers to the *underlying* type of the existential value rather than the existential "box".
 Let's start with a protocol `Costume` that involves `Self` requirements, and write a generic function that checks some property of a costume:

 ```swift
 protocol Costume {